davidry777/Brickbrain-Rec-Engine/README.md

 ## 🖼️ Interface Showcase

+*Note: Current demo link to interface not available.
+The following screenshots are for demonstration purposes only and may not reflect the final design.*

 The Brickbrain LEGO Recommendation System features a beautiful, intuitive web interface built with Gradio.
 Here's what the enhanced system looks like in action:

 ### 🏠 Main Dashboard